nf-core/dualrnaseq/docs/output.md

 * `quantification_results_uniquely_mapped.tsv`
   * Tab delimited file containing combined quantification results of all samples processed by the pipeline.
 * `quantification_results_uniquely_mapped_NumReads_TPM.tsv`
   * Tab delimited file containing HTSeq quantification results and TPM values estimated for each gene in each sample.
+To calculate TPM values, the length of genes was estimated based on gff annotation.
 * `quantification_stats_uniquely_mapped.tsv`
-  * Satistics extracted from HTSeq quantification results.
+  * Statistics extracted from HTSeq quantification results.
 * `host_quantification_uniquely_mapped_htseq.tsv` and `pathogen_quantification_uniquely_mapped_htseq.tsv`
-  * tab delimited files containing combined quantification results for either host or pathogen from all samples.
+  * Tab delimited files containing combined quantification results for either host or pathogen from all samples.
 * `host_combined_quant_annotations.tsv` and `pathogen_combined_quant_annotations.tsv`
-  * tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including gene_id, gene_name, gene_type and gene length.
+  * Tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including gene_id, gene_name, gene_type and gene length.

 ## MultiQC

 [MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.

-Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.
+Most of the pipeline QC results are visualised in the report and further statistics are available in the report data directory.

 The pipeline has special steps which allow the software versions used to be reported in the MultiQC output for future traceability.